- Complete Guide

 The assets will be automatically added as new items in the Sequence area.

 - Some media file formats require that third party decoders be installed on both the author's computer and on the end-user's computer.
-In Designer, only the optional Flash plugin is supported through automatic downloads.
+If this has occurred, think about converting the items to proper cross-platform standards.

 - On Windows OS, you can only select a single file in the File Open browser.
 To import multiple assets, drag-and-drop from Windows Explorer instead, or select a Folder containing multiple assets.